-- Coaches and athletes are expected to use the bus provided by Columbia Christian to travel to and from athletic events.
-In rare circumstances teams may carpool to events.
+- High school coaches and athletes are expected to use the bus provided by Columbia Christian to travel to and from athletic events.
+In circumstances when one is not available, high school teams may carpool to events.
 The only exceptions to this policy are as follows: - a.
 At the discretion of the coach, parents may transport their athletes from an event.
 In such cases, the parent must communicate directly with the coach.
 Students are not permitted to tell a coach that he/she is traveling home with a parent. - b.
 A transportation waiver form can be utilized to allow a specific athlete to travel home with a specific adult.
-This form can be found on the main athletic page of the school website. - 2.
-Student athletes are expected to adhere to all Columbia Christian behavioral expectations while traveling with the team.
+This form can be requested from the Athletic Office. - Middle and elementary school parents and players often carpool to events.
+Coaches will communicate with their teams about transportation. - Student athletes are expected to adhere to all Columbia Christian behavioral expectations while traveling with the team.
 Students found responsible for violations of school policy will be subject to disciplinary action.
-Additionally, the bus driver and other authorities on the bus may establish rules related to cleaning and safety that must be followed.

-- 3. Due to the nature of athletic events and travel, pick-up times will be variable.
-Students are expected to notify their parents of approximate arrival times, and parents are expected to arrange for a timely pick-up. - 4.
-On some occasions, student athletes may experience long travel times and late night arrivals back to campus during the school week.
-At the discretion of the Athletic Director, student athletes may be granted a late arrival option for the following day (10 am).
+Additionally, the bus driver and other authorities on the bus may establish rules related to cleaning and safety that must be followed. - Due to the nature of athletic events and travel, pick-up times will be variable.
+Students are expected to notify their parents of approximate arrival times, and parents are expected to arrange for a timely pick-up. - On some occasions, student athletes may experience long travel times and late night arrivals back to campus during the school week.
+At the discretion of school administration, student athletes may be granted a late arrival option for the following day (10 am).
 In such cases, student athletes are still responsible to complete all missed school work.